pittosh/antios-therapeutics/content/research-development.md

 +++
-title = "Science"
+title = "Research & Development"
-slug = "science"
+slug = "research-development"

 bgImage = "/img/science-banner.jpg"
 +++

-Although there is vaccine to prevent HBV infection, for people already infected there are treatments that control the disease but there is no cure for chronic HBV infection.
-Current therapies, including chain-terminating nucleoside analogues ('NAs') such astenofovir and entecavir, control viral replication, but viral load quickly rebounds to pre-treatment levels upon discontinuation of therapy in the majority (>90%) of patients.
-It is believed that resistance to cure is driven by the persistenceof the viral genomic reservoir, covalently closed circular DNA(cccDNA), in the host cell.
+Although there is a vaccine to prevent HBV infection, for people already infected there are treatments that control the disease but there is no cure for chronic HBV infection.
+Current therapies, including chain-terminating nucleoside analogues ("NAs") such as tenofovir and entecavir, control viral replication, but viral load quickly rebounds to pre-treatment levels upon discontinuation of therapy in the majority (>90%) of patients.
+It is believed that resistance to cure is driven by the persistence of the viral genomic reservoir, covalently closed circular DNA (cccDNA), in the host cell.
 ![HBV](/img/HBV.jpg)

-Traditional, chain-terminating NAs inhibit competing for nucleotide positions in the HBV DNA chain, preventing further elongation.
-However, if treatment is stopped there is nothing to prevent HBV DNA synthesis and viral replication starts anew.
+Traditional, chain-terminating NAs inhibit some stages of DNA synthesis by competing for nucleotide positions in the HBV DNA chain, preventing further elongation.
+However, if treatment is stopped there is nothing to prevent HBV DNA synthesis and viral replication starts a new.
 ![HBV](/img/tenofovir.jpg)

 ATI-2173's active metabolite is the ONLY nucleotide that inhibits all stages of DNA synthesis by distorting its enzyme's active site, non-competitively.
 Unlike traditional NA's, which inhibit viral replication one new genome at a time, ATI-2173/ASPINs inhibit replication one polymerase at a time, leading to a more efficient mechanism of inhibition.